apache/cloudberry-site/versioned_docs/version-2.x/tutorial/best-practices/load-data-best-practices.md

 Use `COPY` when scripting a process that loads small amounts of data, less than 10 thousand rows.

-Since COPY is a single command, there is no need to deactivate autocommit when you use this method to populate a table.
+Because COPY is a single command, there is no need to deactivate autocommit when you use this method to populate a table.

 You can run multiple concurrent `COPY` commands to improve performance.